asc3t1c/YouTubeOops/README.md

 ## ⏳ Key Expiration and more

 Each key has a **limited validity**.
 For example:
+**IMPORTANT:** The default package, which you will purchase, is valid for 1 year.

 ```
 Your key expires at: 2025-10-22T10:02:28 UTC
 ```